What is the International Student Mentor Program?

 Using an intercultural leadership development approach, this program seeks to provide a welcoming environment and supportive foundation to assist degree-seeking international students in a successful personal and academic transition into their first year at Augsburg.

-Applicants must apply and be selected yearly, and can serve a maximum of two years.
-If selected, mentors are eligible to the total amount of $1,000 International Student Mentor Scholarships.
+Applicants must apply and be selected yearly, and are eligible to serve a maximum of two years.
+For each academic year a limited number of Mentor Scholarships in the amount of $1,000 will be awarded for those selected as mentors.
 These awards will be disbursed in two halves.
-In the beginning of each semester, a $500 International Student Mentor Scholarship will be applied to a mentor’s financial aid.
-Failure to meet the mentor obligations or adhere to professional conduct in one’s capacity as a mentor will result in the non-renewal of the mentor’s position for the next semester and/or immediate termination of the International Mentor Scholarship.
+In the beginning of each semester, a $500 International Mentor Scholarship credit will be added to a mentor’s financial aid.
+Failure to meet the mentor obligations or adhere to professional conduct in one’s capacity as a mentor will result in the immediate termination of the International Mentor Scholarship.

 - Be a current F-1 degree-seeking international student at Augsburg College with a minimum of one academic year experience at Augsburg.